Fierylemming/Cobblemon-Added-Recipies/README.md

 The added recipes datapack for cobblemon

-This datapack currently adds recipes to the XS, S, M, L, and XL candies in cobblemon which are currently unobtainable otherwise.
+This datapack currently adds recipes to the XS, S, M, L, XL and Rare candies in cobblemon which are currently unobtainable otherwise.